 Residential Degree Program

 The Master of Divinity degree roots Christian leaders in the Scriptures, tradition, and practices of the church with an overarching focus on building missional communities that form fervent disciples.
-The M.Div. prepares people for ordination in most Protestant communions.
+The MDiv. prepares people for ordination in most Protestant communions.
 The residential program, designed especially for working adults, can be completed in four years.
-By creating hybrid classes that marshal the best in distance and residential pedagogy, the Master of Divinity (M.Div.) can be earned by coming to campus for two intensive a year (two weeks in August and one week in January) and one day a week for the fall and spring semesters.
-UDTS also offers a three year distance M.Div.
+By creating hybrid classes that marshal the best in distance and residential pedagogy, the Master of Divinity (MDiv.) can be earned by coming to campus for two intensives a year (in August and in January) and one day a week for the fall and spring semesters.
+UDTS also offers a three year distance MDiv.

 - nurture habits and disciplines of study, prayer and reflection that increase their love of God and neighbor and shape their personal and professional lives

 - be formed by, live in, and minister out of scripture and the historical and theological tradition of the church

 - interpret the Christian Scriptures through faithful exegesis and in light of the Christian tradition

 - preach the Word of God with faithfulness and clarity

 - lead worship and administer the sacraments with theological integrity and to the glory of God